camurray-wethinkcode/Project_9_Lemin/README.md

 # Project_9_Lemin
 A "Hex" simulator.
 Lemin is a program that prints the quickest way to get n ants across the farm.
 To be the first to arrive, ants will need to take the shortest path.

-A "Hex" simulator.
-Lemin is a program that prints the quickest way to get n ants across the farm.
-To be the first to arrive, ants will need to take the shortest path.

  Flags       | Description
 --ant (-a)   | Colour the total number of ants.
 --debug (-d) | Prints step by step where the ants are moving, ant the number of moves required.